 Parking below the National Theatre

 Another interesting place for parking is available under the National Theatre.
-The only entrance is via Divadelní Street, its capacity is 216 and it’s used a lot during theatre visits, often even during the day as well.
+The only entrance is via Divadelní Street, its capacity is 216, and it’s used a lot during theatre visits, often even during the day.
 Opening hours are non-stop.

 This parking area is located in the outskirts of Prague, near Metro Budejovicka.
 The hourly rate is 30 CZK.
 Address: BB Centrum, Building ALPHA, Vyskočilova 1461/2a.